rufset/github-actions-trends-analysis/README.md

 # Replication Package

-This is a replication package for the paper **AChecking in with the Action: Revisiting GitHub Action Usage in the Wild**.
+This is a replication package for the paper **Checking in with the Action: Revisiting GitHub Action Usage in the Wild**.
 The package contains files to allow investigation of data collection instruments and data analysis.

 This package include the following structure: